MediaComem/ogc-api-sandbox/services/home/src/docs/index.md

 ---
-title: NGDI-20-60 OGC API Testbed Platform
+title: HEIG-VD OGC API Testbed Platform
 ---

-# NGDI-20-60 OGC API Testbed Platform
+# HEIG-VD OGC API Testbed Platform

-Landing page of the **NGDI-20-60 OGC API Testbed Platform** maintained <br> by [HEIG-VD](https://heig-vd.ch/rad/instituts/mei/mediamaps), [SUPSI](https://www.supsi.ch/ist/servizi/geomatica.html) and [UNIGE](https://www.unige.ch/environnement/en/) on the basis of a "fork" of the Geonovum OGC-API-Testbed suite.
+Landing page of the **HEIG-VD OGC API Testbed Platform** maintained <br> by [HEIG-VD](https://heig-vd.ch/rad/instituts/mei/mediamaps) on the basis of a "fork" of the Geonovum OGC-API-Testbed suite.
 Main website and documentation are avalaible here: [apitestdocs.geonovum.nl](https://apitestdocs.geonovum.nl).

 Below the (web-) services running on this domain.
 Click links to view and interact.